 - Gillespie Hall, home to the Putnam Gallery, Spencer Student Center, and the Christopher R. Horgan Art Studio with dedicated space for advanced art portfolio students, high-tech computer lab for digital photography and filmmaking.

-- Whitney Gymnasium and health center with seasonal turf field
+- Whitney Gymnasium and fitness center with seasonal turf field

 - The Outdoor Center with ski building shop

 - The Perkin Observatory